Now this is an article I was born to write. Finding a good cheap mountain bike is one of my personal strengths.

 But let’s get one thing straight right away.
-I don’t know If I’m down with the ‘Expert’ label my editor has sprung on me here.
-But I am experienced, I have been biking for a long time.
+I am experienced, I have been biking for a long time.
 I do know what I’m talking about, and I want to use that knowledge to help you get your hands on a really good mountain bike that doesn’t cost the earth.

 But whatever you do, don’t walk into a Walmart or other department store and pick up a $300 bike just because it looks good.
 I’ll explain why later on.
 Just don’t do it.

-When looking at buying a mountain bike, sh*t can really seem to get expensive fast.
+When looking at buying a mountain bike, things can seem to get expensive fast.
 Some bikes go for as much as $7000-$10000.
-But as I’ve already stated, you don’t need to spend enough money to buy a car.
 The difference between you on a $300 bike compared to a $900 will probably be quite marked.
 The difference between you on $900 worth of aluminum and $7000 is relatively minimal.
-I have ridden a really expensive mountain bike.
+I rode a really expensive mountain bike.
 It was nice, it was good, but I wasn’t that much faster, and I still fell off it as much as I did on my regular bike.

-That’s true.
+If you are thinking Dude, none of this sounds cheap.
+You are right.
 But it is for a new mountain bike.
 If $7-800 is looking a bit too much for your budget, DON’T PANIC!!!
-There’s a section further down about how to get your hands on a good bike second hand.
+There’s a section further down about how to get your hands on a good bike secondhand.
 Keep reading, this is still valuable information.

 You most likely want a mountain bike that’s fun to use.
 But getting the right bike for the right purpose and the right budget can be a total minefield.
 What makes a bike perfect for barreling down a downhill course at speed is a lot different from one designed for traveling the length and breadth of China, or Denmark for instance.